rohanshiloh/haskell-code/README.md

  ## HLC or the Haskell Language Server
  is a server that communicates with editors and IDEs using the Language Server Protocol (LSP).

- ### Here are a few pieces of jargon that you may come across in the HLS docs or when discussing problems:
+ ### "Here are a few pieces of jargon that you may come across in the HLS docs or when discussing problems:"
  1. Code action: A code action is a specific action triggered by a user on a particular region of code.
     - Examples might include “add a type signature to this function”.
  2. Code lens: A pre-rendered edit or action shown in the body of the document itself, usually triggered with a click.